Sanctions for Cybercrime

 Avoiding Cybercrime Penalties Through Sanctions Compliance

-In most countries, the consequences for failing to comply with cyber sanctions include fines and jail terms that vary according to the severity of the offence.
+In most countries, the consequences for failing to comply with cyber sanctions include fines and jail terms that vary according to the severity of the offense.
 Hence, in order to adhere to cyber sanctions, banks, financial institutions, and other required organizations should be informed of the applicable sanctions lists that apply in their jurisdiction.
 As a result, companies are required to compare their clients' names against sanction lists.
 Effective cyber sanctions screening should be based on a strong name screening procedure that is implemented as part of a risk-based AML/CFT program.
 The Sanction Scanner offers products to combat money laundering.
 You can contact us and request a demo to further learn about our tools.